-At Seatons, we can help advise on each of these areas and offer a tailored service in line with your specific requirements.
+At Seatons, we can help advise on each of these areas and offer a tailored service to suit your specific requirements.

-Executors have to ascertain the value of the deceased’s estate and this includes obtaining valuations of all their assets and liabilities.
-This will include bank and building society accounts, shares, cars, houses, jewellery and furniture.
+Executors need to ascertain the value of the deceased’s estate, which involves obtaining valuations of all assets and liabilities.
+This will include bank and building society accounts, investment, policies, shares, cars, houses, jewellery and valuable personal possessions.

-Everything that the deceased owned needs to be included by the executor.
-Certain assets that are jointly owned can pass automatically to others on death; such as a house that is jointly owned by a husband and wife, provided they are beneficial joint tenants.
+Certain assets that were jointly owned by the deceased can pass automatically to the surviving owner(s); for example,a house that is jointly owned by a husband and wife, provided that they are beneficial joint tenants.

-Information will usually only be released by organisations to the executor if a certified copy of the death certificate is produced.
+Information will usually only be released by organisations to the executor if a certified copy of the death certificate and the deceased’s will are produced.

-Unless the estate is very small, and under £5,000.00, organisations will not hand over the deceased’s assets to the executor without an official document from the Probate Registry of the High Court, which confirms that the executor is entitled to handle the deceased’s affairs.
-This is usually referred to as a Grant of Probate, if there is a will, or a Grant of Letters of Administration, if there is no will.
-In order to obtain a Grant, the Court will normally want to see the following three documents:-
+Unless the estate is very small, and under £20,000 (approximately), organisations will not hand over the deceased’s assets to the executor without an official document from the Probate Registry of the High Court, which confirms that the executor is entitled to handle the deceased’s affairs.
+This is called a Grant of Probate, if there is a will, or a Grant of Letters of Administration, if there is no will.
+In order to obtain a Grant, the Court will normally want to see the following four documents:-

-- A sworn document (the Oath), signed by the executor, which explains how they are entitled to act, and gives a valuation of the estate;
+- A statement, signed by the executor, which explains how they are entitled to act, and gives a valuation of the estate;

-- An account for the Inland Revenue is needed and a receipted invoice from the Inland Revenue that Inheritance Tax has been paid by the executor.
-This must be obtained from the Inland Revenue beforehand, who will issue it upon being sent the Inland Revenue account and any tax due being paid.
+- An estate account for the Inland Revenue (HMRC) is needed and a receipted invoice from the Inland Revenue that any Inheritance Tax has been paid by the executor.
+This must be obtained from the Inland Revenue beforehand, who will issue it upon being sent the estate account and any tax due being paid.

-Once the executor has received the Grant, they can proceed with gathering together the deceased’s assets, paying any outstanding bills, and then distributing the balance in accordance with the deceased’s will, if there was one, or in accordance with the law of intestacy if there was not a will.
+Once the executor has received the Grant, they can proceed with gathering together the deceased’s assets, and paying any outstanding debts,.